Caretaker message

 Effect of an election to end collection when there is a role reversal

 There are certain circumstances (for example, a change in care) which create a role reversal.
 A role reversal results in the former payee now becoming the new payer, and the former payer now becoming the new payee.
-A liability as a result of a role reversal creates a new registrable maintenance liability (1.1.R.40) which the Registrar must record on the Register for collection.
+A liability as a result of a role reversal creates a new registrable maintenance liability (1.1.R.40) which the Registrar must register for collection.
 The new payee (or the payee and payer jointly) can elect for the Registrar to end agency collect.
 Any previous election made by the payer or payee to end agency collect will not apply to the new liability created as a result of the role reversal.

 Act reference: CSRC Act section 24A Registrar to register liability in Child Support Register on making of child support assessment, section 30 Effect of registration, section 38 Variation of Register to have enforceable maintenance liability no longer enforced under Act, section 38A Election by payee or by payee and payer jointly